 Some people say that a picture is worth a thousand words.
-That’s why visualizing a process, especially during the development phase, is crucial for team communication and collaboration.
+Bluescape has everything you need to visualize a process, especially during the development phase, and helps teams communicate and collaborate more effectively.

 The software development industry in the past has used dozens of ways to model and visualize development, but since 1997, UML or Unified Modeling Language has been the industry standard for software modeling.
 Read on to learn more about what UML is, the types of UML diagrams, and how to use a UML diagram to benefit your collaboration.

 UML stands for Unified Modeling Language, and it is a modeling language that is most often used for software engineering but has extended its use to business processes and other project workflows.
 Essentially, UML is visualizing software through diagrams, specifically one of the thirteen UML diagrams.
 This modeling language was created by three software engineers at the company Rational Software for their projects, and it has become the standard with very few updates over the years.

 A UML diagram is typically used in software engineering and other business processes where modeling is useful.
 There are two main ways UML diagrams are used as a part of these processes:

 Forward design.
 The modeling and design are all done before coding the software application.
 Usually, forward design is used to help developers better see the system they are trying to create.

 Backward design.
 The modeling is done after the code has been written, and the UML diagrams act as documentation for the workflow of the project.
 This can help developers see the project development as it was, in reality, to improve in the future.